uyhjjddddddddddd Web Optimisation, Maths and Puzzles: Mathematical Problems, 2 - The Tetrahedron Path

 Following on from the cube, I set myself the challenge of doing the same for a tetrahedron.
 I can't say if it was significantly harder or easier, perhaps a little easier with fewer edges to follow, but here's the solution.
 The path through the letters goes along each edge twice, once in one direction and then later in the opposite direction, starting and finishing at the same point.

 My next post will be a brief discussion on how to calculate a very approximate value of pi from first principles (by which I mean a few diagrams and some basic geometry).
+After that, I'll use a different method to get the value of pi, and we'll see how that goes.
+If you're looking for more information about tetrahedra, I can recommend this post where I calculate the tetrahedral bond angle.

-Here's my solution to the tetrahedron path puzzle:
+Here's my solution to the tetrahedron path puzzle: follow the letters in sequence.

 No comments: